machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Please focus only on documentation changes.
 ```

-### 4) Extending values from the current runtime configuration using `%s`
+### 4) Inheriting from the current runtime configuration using `%s`

-After all act files are loaded and merged, Ghostwriter applies the act properties to the running configuration (`ActProcessor.applyActData(...)`).
+After all act files are merged, Ghostwriter applies act properties to the running configuration (`ActProcessor.applyActData(...)`).

-For string properties, Ghostwriter can also inherit from whatever value is already present in the configuration (for example values coming from CLI flags or other config sources):
+For string values:

-- If there is an existing config value for the same key, Ghostwriter replaces `%s` inside the act’s value with that existing value.
+- If Ghostwriter already has a value for the same key (from CLI flags or other config sources), and the act value contains `%s`, Ghostwriter replaces `%s` with that existing value.
-- If there is an existing config value and the act value does not contain `%s`, the act value replaces the existing value.
+- If the act value does not contain `%s`, the act value replaces the existing value.

 This is commonly used to extend multi-line settings such as `ft.command.denylist`.